SpongePowered/SpongeDocs/source/plugin/data/keys.rst

     }

 Note that in both cases we need to make sure our passed function can handle ``null``.
-You will also notice that no check has been performed if the target actually supports the ``MAX_HEALTH`` key.
+You will also notice that no check has been performed if the target actually supports the :javadoc:`Keys#MAX_HEALTH` key.
 If a target does not support it, the ``transform()`` function will fail and return a ``DataTransactionResult`` indicating so.

 Keyed Values
 ============

 There are cases where you may care about not only the direct value for a Key, but the keyed value encapsulating it.
 In that case, use the ``getValue(key)`` method instead of ``get(key)``.
-You will receive an object inheriting from ``BaseValue`` which contains a copy of the original value.
-Since we know that current health is a ``MutableBoundedValue``, we can find out what is the minimum possible value and set our target's health just a tiny bit above that.
+You will receive an object inheriting from :javadoc:`BaseValue` which contains a copy of the original value.
+Since we know that current health is a :javadoc:`MutableBoundedValue`, we can find out the minimum possible value and set our target's health just a tiny bit above that.

 **Code Example: Bring a target to the brink of death**